Reeceeboii/reecemercer.com/src/blog_posts/5-reasons-why-i-enjoy-computer-science/index.md

 ---
 path: "/5-reasons-why-i-enjoy-computer-science"
-date: "20/02/19"
+date: "2019-02-22"
 title: "5 reasons why I enjoy Computer Science"
 ---

 ###I knew from quite a young age that computers were something I absolutely loved.
 Not even just the actual computers themselves, but any kind of technology.
 I remember always wanting to get a hold of any old electronics, like VHS or DVD players, and wanting to take them to pieces to see what they were like on the inside.
 Not that I had the first clue how they worked at that age, but just looking at circuit boards seemed crazy to me. *This green plastic thing with some metal bits attached somehow plays DVD's?* Skip a few (or more) years and here I am at university studying the subject I absolutely live for, and loving every second of it.
-Here are 5 of the main reasons why I personally enjoy the subject, and why I think a lot more people should be giving it a go.
+Here are a few of the reasons why I personally enjoy the subject, and why I think a lot more people should be giving it a go.

 &nbsp